 To be officially registered at RIT, a student must be academically eligible, have been properly enrolled in a course, and have made the appropriate financial commitment.
 The registration process is uncomplicated and can be accomplished in a variety of ways.
-Typically, students start selecting courses six to eight weeks before the academic term begins and can register online, in person at their home department or the Registrar's office, or via telephone, fax machine, or mail.
-The registration period ends with the first six weekdays of the term, also called the add/drop period.
-Specific dates and procedures can be found in the quarterly Schedule of Courses booklet.
+Typically, students start selecting courses six to eight weeks before the academic term begins and can register online, in person at their home department or the Registrar's office, or via fax, or mail.
+The registration period ends on the seventh day of the term, including weekends.
+These first seven days of the quarter are typically known as the Add/Drop period.
+Specific dates and procedures can be found in the annual Registration Guide.
 RIT reserves the right to alter any of its courses at any time.